nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

   * runas /savecred /user:<Domain>\<user> C:\<path>\<exefile>

-* Unattended Installs allow for the deployment of Windows with little-to-no active involvement from an administrator.
-This solution is ideal in larger organizations where it would be too labor and time-intensive to perform wide-scale deployments manually.
-If administrators fail to clean up after this process, an EXtensible Markup Language (XML) file called Unattend is left on the local system.
-This file contains all the configuration settings that were set during the installation process, some of which can include the configuration of local accounts, to include Administrator accounts!
-* While it’s a good idea to search the entire drive, Unattend files are likely to be found within the following folders:
-  * C:\unattend.xml
-  * C:\Windows\Panther\Unattend.xml
-  * C:\Windows\Panther\Unattend\Unattend.xml
-  * C:\Windows\system32\sysprep.inf
-  * C:\Windows\system32\sysprep\sysprep.xml

-->  If you find one open it and search for <UserAccounts> tag.
-Stored as plaintext or base64.

 * If system is running an IIS web server the web.config file:
   * C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\web.config
   * C:\inetpub\wwwroot\web.config